sinujutsu/ids/outline.md

     * Write to a less knowledgeable audience, treating this as an introduction to the field of study

-3. Lay out the structure of the paper
+3. Lay out the structure of the paper, including each type of attack

 Body